 Multi-class log loss

-For the sake of completeness, note that log loss is generalized to the case of several classes in a natural way:
+For the sake of completeness, note that it is generalized to the case of several classes in a natural way:

 q here is the number of elements in the sample, l is the number of classes, a_ij is the answer (probability) of the algorithm on the i-th object to the question of whether it belongs to the j-th class, y_ij = 1 if the i-th object belongs to the j-th class, otherwise y_ij = 0.